GoogleChrome/web.dev/src/site/content/en/learn-core-web-vitals/vitals-business-decision-makers/index.md

   </figcaption>
 </figure>

-This is [measured with a mathematical formula](/cls/#layout-shift-score) that measures how much content is shifted, and how much it is shifted by.
+This is [measured with a mathematical formula](/cls/#layout-shift-score) that calculates how much content is shifted, and how much it is shifted by.
 It is expressed as a unitless fraction with a value of 0.1 or less being seen as _good_ and a value of above 0.25 as _poor_.

-Some of the common issues affecting CLS that business decisions makers can influence include:
+Some of the common issues affecting CLS that business decision makers can influence are given in the next sections.

-### Check how your images load as your scroll down a page
+#### Check how your images load as your scroll down a page

 Many templates avoid loading images further down the page to give more resources to images which are onscreen.
 The images are then loaded as the user scrolls down.
 This is known as lazy loading images.

 Page templates should reserve space for these lazy-loaded images so if a user scrolls very fast before the image gets a chance to load, the content around it does not shift around.
 If your template or platform does not do this, then consider switching to one that does.

-### Be careful with ads placed in the middle of content
+#### Be careful with ads placed in the middle of content

 Ads inserted in the middle of content run the risk of pushing your content down as ads often take a bit longer to load—longer than images described in the previous section.
 Having these on the side of content is a common pattern which reduces this risk

 How this is achieved depends on your particular platform and what templates you use to build your site.

-### Avoid adding dynamic content to the top of pages
+#### Avoid adding dynamic content to the top of pages

 Avoid alerts and banners (for example, cookie banners or special offers) added to the top of the page after page load.
 Choosing instead to overlay the main content will prevent this shifting the current content.

 Similar to the previous section, your options here will depend on the platform and templates used for your pages.

-## First Input Delay / Interaction to Next Paint
+### First Input Delay / Interaction to Next Paint

 FID and INP measure the _responsiveness_ of a page.
 Do pages consistently respond to interactions (clicks, taps, and keyboard input) quickly, or is it a glitchy slow experience.